doofinder/pydoof/README.md

 # all items need to have "id" property (item1['id'])
 search_engine.update_items('product', [item1, item2, item3])

-# Iterate over all items
+# Iterate over all items of the 'product' type
 for item in search_engine.items('product'):
     print item.id
     print item.description